Los Angeles in the 1920s: Overview

-In 1919, the community living in the downtown area formed 50% of the population of Los Angeles, and mostly Anglo-Saxon Protestants.
+In 1919, the community living in the downtown area formed 50% of the population of Los Angeles, and mostly Anglo-Saxon Protestants from the Midwest.
 Very few people lived in the hills and the suburbs were sparsely populated.
 As a city, it was ranked 17th in the list of cities in the US with hardly any industrial development, with the petroleum industry in its infancy.
 However, the only redeeming feature was the Hollywood film industry which dominated the world with its silent movie productions.

-A dramatic change took place over the decade, and in 1929, with the Great Depression, the city became a hub of Mexican immigrants and Blacks, resulting in some 85 mi2 of expansion and encroachment of the San Fernando Valley to its north and to the San Pedro Harbor in the south.
-The population was a cosmopolitan mixture of Caucasians, Protestants, Blacks (then the second largest group community after Baltimore), Jews, Armenians, Italians, and Russians, and small numbers of Chinese and Japanese.
+A dramatic change took place over the decade, and in 1929, with the Great Depression, the city became a hub of Mexican immigrants and Blacks, resulting in some 85 mi2 of expansion and encroachment of the San Fernando Valley to its north and San Pedro Harbor in the south.
+The population was a cosmopolitan mixture of Caucasians, Protestants, Blacks (then the second largest group community after Baltimore), Jews (often emigrants from crowded New York), Armenians, Italians, and Russians, and small numbers of Chinese and Japanese.
 Internal mass migration also took place when 2 million Americans migrated to California, of which 1.2 million settled in Los Angeles.
 There were no slums in spite of influx of a large migrant population.
 The city's population skyrocketed from 102,000 at the turn of the century, to 577,000 in 1920, and over 1.2 million in 1929.

-Propelled by the boom, in 1920s, it became the fifth largest city in the US.
+Propelled by the boom in 1920s, it became the fifth largest city in the US.
 Petroleum became a major industry with extractions planned from the large reserves of Huntington Beach, Long Beach and Santa Fe Springs.
 Manufacturing industries boomed and it became the aviation capital of the US and occupied the ninth position among the industrial cities of the country.
-Eight major Hollywood studios produced 90% of all major movies and also controlled all movie halls and held full film distribution rights.
+Eight major Hollywood studios produced 90% of all major movies ,controlled all movie halls and held full film distribution rights.
 The city also got the nickname of "Emerald City of Los Angeles".
 Los Angeles Port became the second busiest deep water port and the banking sector became very large.
 As the emergent economy, fueled by oil and Hollywood real estate boomed, though with a growth fluctuation during 1924–25, one third of the homes in Los Angeles were privately owned by home owners, unlike other major cities in the US where the housing was largely rented.